Today’s technology has certainly increased the distance golf balls travel. But it has also improved…

 Ask the Pros: Tips for Getting Out of a Sand Trap

-Technically, a sand trap is a hazard, but if you ever watch the professionals on television, hitting from a bunker if often much more desirable than some nasty, four-inch long rough.
-Therefore, for the rest of non-broadcast golfers, we shouldn’t consider landing in a bunker hazardous to our game.
+Technically, a sand trap is a hazard, but if you ever watch the professionals on television, hitting from a bunker is often much more desirable than some nasty, four-inch-long rough.
+Therefore, for the rest of the non-broadcast golfers, we shouldn’t consider landing in a bunker hazardous to our game.
 But for many, it still is, so we asked a pro for some tips to get out of the sand with our sanity intact.

 That golf pro is John Kendall, manager at Giants Ridge Golf & Ski Resort in Biwabik.
 And right out of the gate, Kendall agrees that hitting out of a sand bunker can be a difficult mental obstacle for some players to overcome.

 A Different Way of Thinking